colinhacks/zod/README.md

 ### Writing generic functions

+By leveraging TypeScript's generic types, you can write reusable functions that accept Zod schemas as parameters.
+This enables you to create custom validation logic, schema transformations, and more, while maintaining type safety and inference.

+#### Limitations of `z.ZodType<T>`, and why you should use `z.ZodTypeAny` instead

-When attempting to write a function that accepts a Zod schema as an input, it's common to try something like this:
+When attempting to write a function that accepts a Zod schema as an input, it's tempting to use `z.ZodType<T>` or `z.ZodSchema<T>` as the type of the input schema so that `T` automatically represents the inferred type of the schema.
+However, this approach fails to narrow down the type subclass of the schema, which is especially important in cases where the function needs to return a schema that reflects the subclass of the input schema.

+Consider the following:

 ```ts
 function makeSchemaOptional<T>(schema: z.ZodType<T>) {